 Here are some tips to modify your pivot tables in different ways.

 - If an area in the bottom part of the PivotTable Fields task pane has more than one field, you can change the order of the fields.
-To change the order, you have to click the field name, hold your mouse and drag to its desired position.
+To change the order, you have to click the field name, hold your mouse, and drag it to its desired position.
 This is how nesting occurs.
-Changing the order of field names affect the appearance dramatically.
+Changing the order of field names affects the appearance dramatically.
 Examine it by yourself.

-- To temporarily remove a field from the pivot table, you can remove the check mark from the field name in the top part of the PivotTable Fields task pane.
+- To temporarily remove a field from the pivot table, you can remove the checkmark from the field name in the top part of the PivotTable Fields task pane.
 The pivot table is displayed now without that field.
-Place the check mark back on the field name, and it will appear in its previous section and pivot table will get its previous position.
+Place the checkmark back on the field name, and it will appear in its previous section and the pivot table will get its previous position.

 - When you add a field to the Filters section, the field items appear in a drop-down list.
-Clicking on this drop-down list, you can display data choosing whatever items you like.
-Our pivot tale shows a filtering according to OpenedBy.
-When you will click this drop-down list, you will find All, New Accts and Teller-these three options.
+Clicking on this drop-down list, you can display data by choosing whatever items you like.
+Our pivot table shows filtering according to OpenedBy.
+When you will click this drop-down list, you will find All, New Accts, and Teller-these three options.
 If you want to see the accounts opened by Teller, choose Teller.
 Our following image shows the pivot table when we have selected Teller from the options.

 Download Sample File